Who runs Omnicare?

 Her main responsibilities are managing and running all finance activities; business cashflowing, budgeting, forecasting and auditing; financial planning and strategy; managing financial risks and opportunities; and financial reporting and board presentation.

-Rebecca’s role involves overseeing timely delivery and high-quality service for in and around clients’ homes.
+This role involves overseeing timely delivery and high-quality service in and around clients’ homes.

-Stacey’s role involves delivering high-quality aged care at home, and disability support.
+Ward’s role involves delivering high-quality aged care at home.

-Her main responsibilities include: maintaining person-centred care and support to enhance independence and community connections; overseeing coordination of home care and disability services provision, and strategic planning.
+His main responsibilities include: maintaining person-centred care and support to enhance independence and community connections; overseeing coordination of home care, and strategic planning.

 Sarah’s role involves facilitating social engagement and community connection through programmes of meaningful and purposeful activities.